Staring at the Sun (Level 42 album)

 Staring at the Sun is the eighth studio album by British jazz/funk band Level 42, released in 1988.
 The album includes the singles "Heaven in My Hands" (UK No. 12), "Take a Look" (UK No. 32) and "Tracie" (UK no. 25).

 Background

 Staring at the Sun is the first Level 42 album not to feature brothers Phil Gould and Boon Gould, although Boon did write the lyrics to six of the songs.
 They were replaced by British guitarist Alan Murphy, who had collaborated with Go West and singer Kate Bush, and drummer Gary Husband, who had been a member of the band Morrissey–Mullen.
-This would be the only Level 42 album on which Murphy would appear, as he died only a year after its release from complications related to HIV/AIDS.
+This would be the only full-length Level 42 album on which Murphy would appear, as he died only a year after its release from complications related to HIV/AIDS, mere weeks before the release of the band's Level Best compilation, which featured his last contributions to the band on the new single "Take Care of Yourself".

 Commercial performance

 The album was not as successful as its predecessors, again reaching the Top 5 in the UK Albums Chart but missing the top half of the Billboard 200 in the US.
 Internationally, it reached the Top 10 in several countries, but ultimately had a lesser impact on the charts than the band's two previous albums.